canada-ca/Open_First_Whitepaper/8_Definitions.md

 ### Open Source Hardware

-are tangible artifacts — machines, devices, or other physical things — whose design has been released to the public in such a way that anyone can make, modify, distribute, and use those things.
+Open source hardware products are tangible artifacts — machines, devices, or other physical things — whose design has been released to the public in such a way that anyone can make, modify, distribute, and use those things.

 ### Intellectual property